EPIC housing…because we are !

 Properties are offered as soon as we are notified the current tenant wishes to move out.
 Viewings may take place with the current tenant, but these will be accompanied by a housing officer.
 If the property is vacant a member of staff will view the property with you.
 If you wish to accept, we will arrange for you to sign the Tenancy Agreement as soon as the keys are available and after repair works have been carried out.

-Signing your Tenancy Agreement takes place at our office and we will provide you with other information, such as energy suppliers/energy rating and a current gas safety certificate.
-We will also set up a plan for paying your rent.
+Signing your Tenancy Agreement takes place at our office and we will provide you with other information, such as a current gas safety certificate, energy performance certificate and details of the utilities supplier.
+We will also set up a plan for paying your rent, which must be paid in advance.

 You cooker (gas or electric) must be fitted by a qualified installer.
 We can carry out this free of charge, by appointment.